Paris to Barcelona train

 What's the train like?

 The Paris to Barcelona trains are impressive TGV Duplex double-deck high-speed trains.
-They operate at up to 300 km/h (186 mph) on the Sud-Est high-speed line between Paris & Nimes, up to 320 km/h (199 mph) on the line between Perpignan & Barcelona.
+They reach 300 km/h (186 mph) on the Sud-Est high-speed line between Paris & Nimes, and up to 320 km/h (199 mph) on the line between Perpignan & Barcelona.
 Watch the TGV video.

 You board the train at the lower level through a wide sliding door into an entrance area at one end of the lower deck.
 Here, there's a toilet and door into the lower deck seating area.
 A short & easy flight of 9 steps leads up to the landing at one end of the upper deck, with an upstairs toilet and door to the upstairs seating.
 You walk along the train from car to car at the upper level.
 There are luggage racks upstairs and downstairs, at the coach ends and between seats.
-See seat numbering plan for the Paris-Barcelona TGV Duplex.
+See seat map for Paris-Barcelona TGVs.

 There are baby-changing facilities and designated spaces for passengers in wheelchairs near an accessible toilet.

 Cafe-bar: There's a cafe-bar on the upper deck in car 4 in the centre of the train between the 1st & 2nd class cars.
 The coffee is good, credit cards are accepted.
-There's an area where you can eat & drink or you can take your purchases back to your seat. see a sample TGV menu.
-You can skip the queue by ordering on your phone for collection at the cafe-bar counter, see the travel tips section below.
+There's an area where you can eat & drink or you can take it back to your seat. see sample TGV menu.
+You can skip the queue by ordering on your phone for collection at the cafe-bar counter, see the travel tips section.
 Or feel free to bring your own food & even beer or wine along for the journey to consume at your seat.

-Power sockets: There are power sockets for laptops and mobiles at every seat, standard European 230V 2-pin type.
+Power sockets: There are power sockets at every seat, standard European 230V 2-pin type.

-WiFi: SNCF equipped these international TGVs with free WiFi in 2019, so you should find WiFi available with the network appearing as Le WiFi.
-If you have a 3G or 4G mobile data package, that will work fine along the majority of this route.
+WiFi: SNCF equipped these international TGVs with free WiFi in 2019, the network appears as Le WiFi.
+If you have a 3G or 4G mobile data package, that works fine along the majority of this route.

-TGV Duplex at Paris Gare de Lyon.
-These 320 km/h double-deckers link Paris with Barcelona.
+The afternoon TGV Duplex to Barcelona, about to leave Paris Gare de Lyon.
 Watch the video.

 What's the journey like?